 5. UNDERSTAND THAT ALIGNMENT AROUND YOUR STRATEGY WILL BE THE BIGGEST ISSUE FOR TRANSFER GROWTH.✞

-Evangelism growth at its very best is relational and encompasses personal relationships with God and with others.
-John Wesley (1703-1791), the English founder of Methodism, would have been amazed at the potential for church growth through social media, the internet, and television.
+Evangelism's growth at its very best is relational and encompasses personal relationships with God and with others.
+John Wesley (1703-1791), the English founder of Methodism, would have been amazed at the church's growth potential through social media, the internet, and television.
 Is the personal touch lacking, and is something lost over the airways?
 Is not a personal relationship essential in evangelism?
 Whenever we use the word evangelism, we think of the late Dr. Billy Graham (1918-2019) at the podium expounding the Scripture on a late evening TV show.
 In years gone by, we might have recalled other itinerant faith healers in expensive-looking suits in a large striped tent on the local mall's parking lot.
 The term "evangelist" conjures up so many different ideas centering around performance and the "big show," which in some ways are akin to a "Barnum and Bailey Circus" or even the "Cirque du Soleil."
 Evangelism Growth should result in expansion both inside and outside the church.
-Inside, church members are personally deepened and challenged as they hear the Gospel, and the Scriptures unfolded.
+Inside, church members are personally deepened and challenged as they hear the Gospel and the Scriptures unfolded.
 Outside, in being so inspired, these Christians want to share this same wonderment with others.
-As The Rev. Charles Wesley (1707-1788), the English leader of the Methodist movement, expressed it in one of the 6,000 or so hymns that he wrote, "My chains fell off, my heart was free.
+As The Rev. Charles Wesley (1707-1788), the Methodist movement's English leader, expressed it in one of the 6,000 or so hymns that he wrote, "My chains fell off, my heart was free.
 I rose, went forth, and followed Thee."✞

 Local evangelism creates changed lives like the crusading type of evangelism.
 Both have their place and importance in today's society.
-That so many have come to genuine faith in previous decades through television, and crusade evangelism is undeniable.
+That so many have come to genuine faith in previous decades through television and crusade evangelism is undeniable.
 A questionnaire in the Liverpool area many years ago showed beyond a shadow of a doubt that among all the pastors questioned, more than half were converted or deeply influenced as a result of a Billy Graham crusade.
 Local church evangelism is, however, in the long run, better than crusade evangelism.
-It concentrates on building relationships in a worshipping group and influencing Christ's community by using the gifts and skills of the local church body.
-Local evangelism is primarily faith gossiped and is genuinely for the people, of the people and by the people.
+It concentrates on building relationships in a worshipping group and influencing Christ's community by using the local church body's gifts and skills.
+Local evangelism primarily is faith gossiped and genuinely caring for the people, being of the people, and called by the people.
 Local church evangelism is the non-addictive, freedom bringing, joy expressing opium for the masses.
 It builds changed lives, strong families, and a healthy, prosperous nation.
 Let us consider why it has not been all that successful in the recent past.
 Let us look at some of the things which obstruct growth.
 In the process, we might gain fresh insights into our congregation!✞